-If you’re considering purchasing a forced air system, or you’re just curious why forced air systems are the most popular in North America, here are the three most important things about forced air systems that you need to know:
+If you’re considering purchasing a forced air system, or you’re just curious why forced air systems are the most popular in North America, here are the three most important things about forced air systems that you need to know.

-How they work
+How forced air systems work

 Once the temperature is set at the thermostat, cold air from the home is pulled into the system where it passes through the air filter, removing allergens like pollen and dust.
 It then blows the air through the air handler where it is warmed via the furnace’s heat source and spread to the home through the ducts via the blower motor.
 If a heat pump is your primary source for heat, it will immediately begin pulling heat out of the air at the outdoor unit, pass it through the refrigerant lines going into your home, and then through the air handler and into your ducts.

 These heating processes repeat themselves until the temperature of the home matches the temperature set at the thermostat.